 - Noticing the good in everyone – EVERY SINGLE person has some good in them and by focussing on that one good, I am able to pick up something that I can improve in my own character whilst overlooking their flaws.

-P.s.
-I don’t claim to always get it right and I deviate, fall down, fall short and get drawn into stuff that just is not beneficial for me, but I am trying to focus on myself and improve on myself every day.
+I don’t claim to always get it right.
+I deviate, fall down, fall short and get drawn into stuff that is not beneficial for me, but I am trying to focus on myself and improve on myself every day.